site24x7/plugins/saphana_database/README.md

 =================================================================
 ###What is SAP HANA Database ?

-	As an in-memory database, SAP HANA places data storage, analytics capabilities, and transactions which load data on the same level of RAM storage.
-This reduces the amount of time needed to access and manipulate data, resulting in decreased processing time.
-In order to quickly access all this data, SAP HANA utilizes high-compression rates in both columnar and row storage, saves only one copy of data to avoid bloat, and categorizes data based on its necessity and age keeping only what it needs in-memory.
-The remainder of the data is then kept on the SAP HANA disk, and in some cases, in external storage.SAP HANA has the ability to connect to data lakes and other stores of big data and intelligently process the information.
+	SAP HANA (High-performance ANalytic Appliance) is a column-oriented database that stores data in its memory instead of on a disk.
+This unique architecture enables SAP HANA to process and query massive amounts of data with near-zero latency, which is significantly faster than other database management systems and allows for advanced real-time analytics.

+	Monitor the availability and performance of your SAP HANA database with SAP HANA plugin integration.

 ### Prerequisites

-- Download and install the latest version of the [Site24x7 Linux agent] / [Site24x7 Windows agent] (https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.
+- Download and install the latest version of the [Site24x7 Linux agent] (https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.

-- Intsall hdbcli module with following command
+- Install the hdbcli module with the following command

 		pip install hdbcli

-- To monitor sap hana database user required public and monitoring role
+- Ensure the SAP HANA database user has been provided public and monitoring role access:

 		GRANT ROLE PUBLIC to user <username>
 		GRANT ROLE MONITORING to user <username>

 ###Plugin Installation

-- Create a directory "saphana_database" under Site24x7 Linux Agent plugin directory :
+- Create a directory named "saphana_database" under the Site24x7 Linux Agent plugin directory:

 		Linux             ->   /opt/site24x7/monagent/plugins/saphana_database